dotnet-websharper/IntersectionObserverAPI/README.md

     type IndexTemplate = Template<"wwwroot/index.html", ClientLoad.FromDocument>

-    // Function to observe an element's visibility changes let observeElement (targetBox: Dom.Element) =
+    // Function to observe an element's visibility changes let observeElement () =
+      // Select the element with the class "observer-box" let targetBox = JS.Document.QuerySelector(".observer-box")

       // Create a new IntersectionObserver instance with a callback function let observer = new IntersectionObserver((fun (entries: IntersectionObserverEntry array) -> printfn("for each")
          for entry in entries do
                // Log the observed element and its visibility status printfn($"Observed: {entry.Target}, isIntersecting: {entry.IsIntersecting}")
                if (entry.IsIntersecting) then
                   // If the element is visible, add the "visible" class printfn("Add visible")
                   entry.Target.ClassList.Add("visible")
                else
                   // If the element is not visible, remove the "visible" class printfn("Remove visible")
                   entry.Target.ClassList.Remove("visible")
       ), IntersectionObserverOptions(Threshold = 0.5))

       // Start observing the target element
       observer.Observe(targetBox)

     [<SPAEntryPoint>]
     let Main () =
-        // Select the element with the class "observer-box" let targetBox = JS.Document.QuerySelector(".observer-box")

-        // If the element exists, start observing it if not (isNull targetBox) then
-            observeElement(targetBox)

         // Initialize the UI template
         IndexTemplate.Main()
+            .PageInit(fun () ->
+               observeElement()
+            )
             .Doc()
         |> Doc.RunById "main"
 ```